DNXEMPIRE-1/CandidAI/Code_Of_Conduct.md

 ## Scope

-This Code of Conduct applies to all spaces managed by the **Brave** project, including GitHub repositories, issue trackers, discussions, and other communication platforms.
+This Code of Conduct applies to all spaces managed by the **CanDid** project, including GitHub repositories, issue trackers, discussions, and other communication platforms.
 It also applies when community members represent the project in public spaces, such as conferences, online events, or forums.

 ## Reporting Violations